Tutorial: Get started with Razor Pages in ASP.NET Core

 From the Visual Studio File menu, select New > Project.

 Create a new ASP.NET Core Web Application.
 Name the project RazorPagesMovie.
-It's important to name the project RazorPagesMovie so the namespaces will match when you copy/paste code.
+It's important to name the project RazorPagesMovie so the namespaces will match when you copy and paste code.

 Select ASP.NET Core 2.2 in the dropdown, and then select Web Application.